MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/flyout.md

 </Shell>
 ```

-In this example, flyout items are created for the `Tab` object that's a child of the `FlyoutItem` object, and the `Shellontent` objects that are children of the `FlyoutItem` object.
+In this example, flyout items are created for the `Tab` object that's a child of the `FlyoutItem` object, and the `ShellContent` objects that are children of the `FlyoutItem` object.
 This occurs because each `ShellContent` object that's a child of the `FlyoutItem` object is automatically wrapped in a `Tab` object.
 In addition, a flyout item is created for the final `ShellContent` object, which is wrapped in a `Tab` object, and then in a `FlyoutItem` object.

 This results in the following flyout items: